Avalon Emerson

-Avalon Emerson (born 10 November 1988) is an American electronic music producer and DJ.
-Emerson DJs at clubs such as Berghain in Berlin and has played at festivals like Coachella, Sonar and Pitchfork.
+Avalon Emerson (born November 10, 1988) is an American electronic music producer and DJ.
+Emerson DJs at clubs such as Berghain in Berlin and has played at festivals like Coachella, Sónar, Primavera Sound and Pitchfork Music Festival.

 Biography

 Emerson was born in San Francisco and raised in a musical household in Arizona.
-Along with Nine Inch Nails and Cocteau Twins, her mother played a lot of synth pop in the house—"Propaganda, Frankie Goes To Hollywood, Depeche Mode".
+Along with Nine Inch Nails and Cocteau Twins, her mother played a lot of synth pop in the house—"Propaganda, Frankie Goes to Hollywood, Depeche Mode".
 Her father plays guitar, and the two of them along with her sister would record using Cakewalk, sparking an early interest in music production.

 At 19, Emerson moved to San Francisco where she worked as a software developer and began to make electronic dance music, DJ and throw warehouse parties in the SoMa district of the city, before moving to Berlin in 2014.